-10. This project is required to construct Merrill Place (a Collector Road with a 74-foot right-of-way) from G Street to the eastern edge of the project site.
-The road shall be constructed per City Standard ST-2 and Figure 4.24 (Collector Street Cross-Sections) of the Merced Vision 2030 General Plan to include a 5-foot wide bike lane.
-The north side of Merrill Place along the project frontage shall include full improvements (i.e., the travel lane, sidewalk, curb, gutter, 5-foot-wide bike lane with striping, street trees, park strip landscaping, and street lights.
+10. The project is required to construct Merrill Place (a Collector Road with a 74-foot right-of-way) from G Street to the eastern edge of the project site.
+The ultimate road width shall be constructed per City Standard ST-2 and Figure 4.24 (Collector Street Cross-Sections) of the Merced Vision 2030 General Plan to include a 5-foot wide bike lane.
+The north side of Merrill Place along the project frontage shall include full improvements (i.e., the travel lane, sidewalk, curb, gutter, 5-footwide bike lane with striping, street trees, park strip landscaping, and street lights).
 The north side of Merrill Place from G Street to the project's western edge shall include the travel lane, 5-foot-wide bike lane with striping, street lights, curb, gutter, and sidewalk.
 The south side of Merrill Place shall include the travel lane, 5-foot-wide bike lane with striping, street lights, curb, and gutter.
 The developer shall be eligible for reimbursement for any improvements that do not front the project site in accordance with Merced Municipal Code Section 17.58.030 and 17.58.040.
+If sufficient right-of-way has not been obtained at the time the project has been constructed to build Merrill